Nestor Kalandarishvili: Counter-insurgent operations and death

 In 1921, Kalandarishvili went to Moscow and met with Vladimir Lenin, who convinced him to renounce anarchist communism and join the Bolshevik Communist Party.
 Kalandarishvili was awarded the Order of the Red Banner and Lenin appointed him as commander-in-chief of the Soviet forces in the Far Eastern Republic, which gave him the power to appoint and dismiss officers.
 Using this power, Kalandarishvili took a turn towards authoritarianism and sought to suppress the independent action of anarchist guerrilla groups in Siberia, as well as the continuing White insurgency.

 In March 1921, the Irkutsk branch of the Korean Communist Party (KCP) gave Kalandarishvili command of its newly-established Korean Revolutionary Military Council.
 With support from Boris Shumyatsky, the Irkutsk KCP attempted to monopolise control of the Korean guerrilla movement in the Far Eastern Republic, despite their influence being challenged by Georgy Chicherin.
 On 28 June 1921, Kalandarishvili attempted to compel the submission Ilya Pak's Sakhalin Detachment (made up of Korean anarchists) in the Amur Oblast.
 But Pak refused to recognise Kalandarishvili's authority, as he answered to a different Korean military council.
 Between 118 and 400 people were killed in the subsequent clash between the two partisan forces, which ended with the disarmament and dissolution of the Sakhalin Regiment.
 Vasily Blyukher blamed the violence on the Korean guerrillas for not submitting to Kalandarishvili.

-In January 1922, Kalandarishvili led 300 soldiers to Yakutia to put down an White uprising.
+In January 1922, Kalandarishvili led 300 soldiers to Yakutia to put down a White uprising.
 There, on 6 March, Kalandarishvili was killed in an ambush; the exact circumstances are unclear, with the official story being that he was killed by White rebels, while some historians believe he was assassinated by the Bolsheviks.
 His body was buried in Yakutsk on 2 April, then exhumed and reinterred in Irkutsk on 17 September.